reggieray/mysite/input/posts/android-day-night-mode.md

 - Kotlin
 ---
 # Intro
-If you want to include a dark theme to your app then the DayNight Theme addition to AppCompat included within the Support Library v23.2.0 release gives you the ability implement this.
+If you want to include a dark theme to your app then the DayNight Theme addition to AppCompat included within the Support Library v23.2.0 release is one way to go.
+In this post I will be going over it.

 # Options

-It's worth exploring what options are available for setting the DayNight theme.
+Before going over the implementation it's worth exploring what options are available for setting the DayNight theme.
+The options are as follows:

 * MODE_NIGHT_NO - forces the theme to never use night theme.
 * MODE_NIGHT_YES - forces the theme to use night theme.
 * MODE_NIGHT_AUTO - the time of day and your last known location (if your app has the location permissions) are used to automatically switch between day and night.
 * MODE_NIGHT_FOLLOW_SYSTEM - uses the system's night mode setting to determine if it is night or not.

-Look at the source code [Here](https://chromium.googlesource.com/android_tools/+/refs/heads/master/sdk/sources/android-25/android/support/v7/app/AppCompatDelegate.java?autodive=0%2F%2F%2F%2F%2F%2F%2F%2F%2F%2F%2F) to read the full comments about each option.
+Check out the source code [Here](https://chromium.googlesource.com/android_tools/+/refs/heads/master/sdk/sources/android-25/android/support/v7/app/AppCompatDelegate.java?autodive=0%2F%2F%2F%2F%2F%2F%2F%2F%2F%2F%2F) to read the comments in full.
+It's also a good way to get an insight into what is going on underneath the hood.

-# How
+# Code

-First inherit from theme with a "Theme.AppCompat.DayNight" prefix or even just "Theme.AppCompat.DayNight"
+When integrating DayNight theme into your app inherit from a `"Theme.AppCompat.DayNight"` theme.
+As you can see in my example I used the NoActionBar variant of that theme.

 ```Xml
 <style name="AppTheme" parent="Theme.AppCompat.DayNight.NoActionBar">